Chart Color Schemes

 Bayview features high concentrations of group households, with a higher-than-average median household size

 Family households account for 75.6% of all households, including 34.5% couples with children, 30.2% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 24.4%, with lone person households at 16.0% and group households comprising 8.8%.
-The median household size is 2.7 people, which is larger than the Greater Darwin average of 2.3.
+Non-family households make up the remaining 24.4%, with lone person households at 16.0% and group households comprising 8.8%.
+The median household size is 2.7 people, which is larger than the Greater Darwin average of 2.3 people.

 Frequently Asked Questions - Households